 Click the Wireless Properties button.

-On the “Security” tab, under “Network security key”, check the Show characters option to view the Wi-Fi password.
+In the “Network security key” field, check the Show characters option to view the Wi-Fi password.

 Using Control Panel, you can only view the Wi-Fi password for the network you’re currently connected.
-If you want to see your current password, or saved Wi-Fi networks stored on your Windows 10 computer, you’ll need to use Command Prompt.
+If you want to see your current password, or saved Wi-Fi networks stored on Windows 10, you’ll need to use Command Prompt.
 These steps will also work on PowerShell.

 To view Wi-Fi password from saved networks, use these steps: